 The essential purpose of FAFSA forms is to determine families' EFC, or Expected Family Contribution.
 Once the forms are processed, students work with their schools' financial aid administrators to discuss financial aid packages (including potential school, state and federal assistance) to help them meet all the upcoming expenses that fall above their EFC.
 Keep in mind though, state governments and school financial aid offices may also require additional forms beyond the FAFSA before they award financial aid, so it's important to do an early investigation of those avenues, or students may find themselves scrambling to collect everything they need to qualify in time.

-For more information about preparing for a secondary education, pay a visit to the links on the next page.
+For more information about preparing for a secondary education, pay a visit to the links below.

 Related HowStuffWorks Articles

 - "2008 Federal Education Tax Benefits Guide."
 National Association of Student Financial Aid Administration.
 Jan.
 10, 2009.
 (1/5/2010) http://www.nasfaa.org/redesign/taxbenefitsguide.html#hope

 - Clark, Kim.
 "10 Tips for Getting More Financial Aid."
 U.S. News and World Report.
 June 16, 2009.
 (1/6/2010) http://www.usnews.com/education/paying-for-college/articles/2009/06/16/10-tips-for-getting-more-financial-aid.html

 - "Education Pays."
 College Board.
 2006.
 (1/5/2010) http://www.eaop.org/documents/college_board_edu_pays_update_2006.pdf